thezettascale/KAEM/README.md

-The MIT license open-sources the code - the paper is licensed separately with arXiv.org license.
+The MIT license open-sources the code.
+The paper is licensed separately with arXiv.org license - also open with citation: